opendatasoft/slate/source/includes/_fields_specification.md

 The payload lists the fields specification stack of the dataset.
 Please note that it reads in the order in which the configuration is applied.

 ### Returns

-The list of fields specifications, exposed as [processor objects](#the-processor-object).
+The list of fields configuration items, exposed as [processor objects](#the-processor-object).

-## Add a field specification to a dataset
+## Add a field configuration item to a dataset

 This endpoint is for adding a field configuration item for the dataset.